serde-rs/serde-rs.github.io/_src/impl-serializer.md

 # Implementing a Serializer

 This page gives a basic but functional implementation of a JSON serializer using Serde.
+A serializer is responsible for mapping the data model into the output representation, in this case JSON.

 The [`Serializer`] trait has a lot of methods but none of the ones in this implementation are complicated.
 Each method corresponds to one of the types of the [Serde data model].
-The serializer is responsible for mapping the data model into the output representation, in this case JSON.

 Refer to the rustdoc of the `Serializer` trait for examples of how each method is used.